coinwink/Coinwink/README.md

 To set the above scripts on auto, use cron jobs.

-To receive SMS alerts, sign up on [Twilio](https://www.twilio.com/referral/UOxUVG) (click the link to get 10$ free), get your API keys and update `auth_twilio.php` file.
+To receive SMS alerts, sign up on [Twilio](https://www.twilio.com/referral/UOxUVG) (click the link to get 10$ free), get your API keys, and update the `auth_twilio.php` file.
 Then run the above mentioned SMS scrips to activate and send SMS alerts.

 For currency rates conversion, two services are utilized.
 More info: `cron_data_cur_rates.php`.